-Murphys merchants and tasting rooms will be celebrating the Fourth Annual Day of the Dead, or Dia de los Muertos, on November 2nd from 11-6 pm.
+Murphys merchants and tasting rooms will be celebrating the Fifth Annual Day of the Dead, or Dia de los Muertos, on November 1st from 11-7 pm.
 Participating businesses will be offering authentic cultural art, food, sugar skulls, face painting and live music, as well as displaying altars celebrating the lives of those who have passed on but are with us in heart and spirit on the Day of the Dead.
-We’ll once again include a Catrina and Catrin Dress Contest at 4:30 Saturday afternoon at the Black Bart Theater, and a Candle Light Procession to St. Patrick’s Cemetery.
-Those wishing to participate in the procession should meet at the Spice Tin near the corner of Main Street and Algiers at 5:30 pm.
-The procession will leave promptly at 5:45 pm.
-Make sure to bring your flashlight and warm clothing and remember that you will be in a catholic cemetery so please be respectful of the grounds and other folks who may be there.
+We’ll once again include a Catrina and Catrin Dress Contest at 6:00 pm Saturday afternoon at the Black Bart Theater followed by a Candle Light Procession to the Park.
+Those wishing to participate in the procession should meet in front of the Black Bart Theater at 6:45 pm.
+Make sure to bring your flashlight and warm clothing.
 Mexican hot chocolate and pan de muertos will be available for purchase after the ceremony.

 This ancient holiday traces it’s roots back to the indigenous cultures of Mexico, Latin America and Europe but has become inextricably intertwined with the Catholic observance of All Saints Day and All Souls Day over time.
 Although this celebration is associated with the dead, it is traditionally a period full of life, happiness, color, food, family and fun.
 In Mexico, outdoor markets display and sell symbolic items like special breads, pottery, baskets, candles, paper puppets, candy skulls and flowers.
 Skeletons are also an important symbol of this day and are displayed hugging, dancing and laughing in shop windows and on street corners.